YSP Field Trips

 The Bodega Bay Marine Laboratory provides Young Scholars the opportunity to experience research that takes place away from the main campus.
 Participants tour the laboratories and grounds to learn about ongoing studies.
 After visiting the lab we stop at a nearby beach for lunch and beach time!

-Alcatraz, Exploratorium, or California Academy of Science and San Francisco
+Alcatraz, Exploratorium, or California Academy of Sciences and San Francisco

 Log in